Jim Hodges: South Carolina House of Representatives

 At age 30, Hodges first won an election in a December 1986 special election for the 45th district seat in the South Carolina House of Representatives vacated by the late Tom Mangum.
 While in the House, Hodges served as chair of the House Judiciary Committee from 1992 until 1994 and as House Democratic Leader from 1995 until 1997.

 The South Carolina Chamber of Commerce named Hodges "Legislator of the Year" in 1993, and the National Federation of Independent Business bestowed Hodges with its "Guardian of Small Business" award.

 While serving in the state legislature, Hodges also worked as general counsel for The Springs Company.

 Governor of South Carolina (1999–2003)

 1998 gubernatorial election

 Hodges entered the 1998 gubernatorial election in South Carolina an underdog but took advantage of controversy and missteps by incumbent Republican governor David Beasley, namely Beasley's indecisiveness on allowing a Confederate flag to fly at the state capitol and call to eliminate video poker.
 Donations from video gambling interests helped Hodges narrow a near million-dollar fundraising gap with Beasley.

-In what was reported as an upset victory, Hodges won the gubernatorial race by a 8% margin and won 35 of 46 counties.
+In what was reported as an upset victory, Hodges won the gubernatorial race by 85,982 votes, and won 35 of 46 counties.
 Hodges became the first challenger to defeat a sitting governor since the South Carolina constitution first allowed consecutive terms in 1980.